-Application : about.
-Some the truth in love sometimes means addressing an area that someone would rather not he etimes those people are us.
+1. Speaking the truth in love sometimes means addressing an area that someone would rather not hear about.
+Sometimes those people are us.
 How do you like to receive the truth in love?
-Communicate to ple you have given permission to speak into your life.
-Ask them to give you feedback and ty in the way you are comfortable hearing it.
-2. How well this way tod do you do at communicating the truth in love?
-Be intentional about communicating in ay.
-Reflection: lists, and son sible says, 'It was he who gave some to be apostles, some to be prophets, some to be evan me to be pastors and teachers, to prepare God's people for works of service, so that the b may be built up.'
+Communicate this with the people you have given permission to speak into your life.
+Ask them to give you feedback and accountability in the way you are comfortable hearing it.

+2. How well do you do at communicating the truth in love?
+Be intentional about communicating in this way today.

+"Lord, the Bible says, 'It was he who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God's people for works of service, so that the body of Christ may be built up.'
 Help me use my gift(s) to build up the Body of Christ today."